datadryad/dryad-app/app/views/layouts/_help.html.md

 ## Publication and Citation
 - We do allow for you to delay the publication of your data if for the purposes of having a related article under peer review.
 If you do choose to utilize this feature we allow for up to a maximum of 180 days to delay publication.
 - As soon as your data publication is public we recommend citing and publicizing your work with your given DOI.
 - If you have edits, additional data, or subsequent related work we recommend versioning your data by using the "update" link.
-Your subsequent versions will appear on the same landing page that your DOI directs to.
+All versions of a dataset will be accessible and kept in the Merritt Repository, but the dataset DOI will always resolve to the newest version.

 ##  Frequently Asked Questions

 #### Who can publish data?

 This site is targeted for use by members of the University of California and DataONE communities.
 Researchers in any field from participating UC campuses (with exception, see Davis below) can use their campus credentials to deposit data in their campus-specific website.
-The following nine institutions currently participate:
+Anyone in the world can search, view, and download datasets.
+The following nine institutions currently participate in publishing data in Dash:

 - [UC Berkeley](https://dash.berkeley.edu/)
 - [UC Irvine](https://dash.lib.uci.edu/)